Drive sales on autopilot with ecommerce-focused featuresSee Features

 4. Cart Abandonment

 With cart abandonment, your customer is showing the highest level of intent, so you know what they need to see.
+There are a lot of ways to manage cart abandonment.
 Show your customers the products they’ve added to their cart, plus add a few others that they’ve browsed to keep them engaged and potentially bring them back to your store.

 Perigold does a great job of using the support-tone best practice, “The perfect piece is still in your cart,” while offering some personalized product recommendations as well.